nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. You can rename the archived file in the file path manually for easier reference.<br>

-&nbsp&nbsp&nbsp&nbsp 1.
+&nbsp;&nbsp;&nbsp;&nbsp;1.
 Features for naming the archived file using the CLI will be available in later releases.<br>
 2. To restore Tracey to a previous version, rename the archived file name to `addressbook.json` and replace the file in `ROOT/data` with the archived file.

 </div>